 Border Zone: the Minefield

 The Minefield is the only map in the Border Zone and it earns its name immediately.
 Landmines are planted above ground across the entire area, not buried underground.
-You do not need to step directly on one to trigger it.
+You don't need to step directly on one to trigger it.
 Getting close is enough, and the explosion deals around 50 damage while often causing bleeding or fractures.

 Guards in the Minefield are all armed with Rk-95s and have strong aim and good visibility.
 The helicopter circling overhead produces constant noise that masks footsteps, so enemies can close distance without warning.
 Trenches running through the map offer the best cover.
 Positions inside them let you aim at enemies in the open field and the towers ahead, and a Mosin with a PU scope is a solid choice for engaging from those positions.

 Farming here is poor outside of the four towers, the trenches near the entrance, and the military barracks near those towers.
 The trench near the entrance is the most efficient farming loop if you want to grab military box loot and leave quickly.
-The main reason to fight through the whole map is to collect 7.62x39mm ammunition from Guards, but that is a grind given how dangerous they are.
+The main reason to fight through the whole map is to collect 7.62x39mm ammunition from Guards, but that's a grind given how dangerous they are.

 Vostok: the point of no return